Fall is at its best, and I’m so excited to create some Halloween Bullet Journal themes.

 When it comes to habit trackers, I’ve always been a monthly tracker person.
 However, now that I’m staying at home (trying my best to not be a blob), I see that maybe this format doesn’t work very well for these circumstances.
 I decided I will be tackling my habits one step at a time, so in October I will be using weekly habit trackers.

-As for blog related pages, such as content ideas and monthly statistic, I’ve moved it all to one separate Bullet Journal.
-Would you be interested to see what spreads I use to maintain my blog?
-You can check it in my blog post here.
+ould you be interested to see what spreads I use to maintain my blog?
+You can check it in my blog post Bullet Journal Page Ideas For Blogging.

 As always the last page is my monthly review.